wjdanalharthi/MENA_GeoJSON/README.md

-# MENA_GeoJSON
+# MENA GeoJSON
-composing a database of MENA countries and their regions/states/provinces boundries in GeoJSON.
+composing a database of Middle East & North Africa (MENA) countries and their regions/states/provinces boundries in GeoJSON.

 ## MENA Countries
 - Algeria